hch-wang/hch-wang.github.io/_pages/about.md

 Before I start my PhD, I had the honor of working with [Prof. Darryl Holm](https://www.ma.imperial.ac.uk/~dholm/) at Imperial College London on various topics in mathematics physics and geometric mechanics.

+Before that, I finished a Master's degree - Applied Mathematics at Imperial College London, and a Bachelor degree in three Majors - Mathematics, Physics, Computer Science at the University of Toronto.

-Before that, during my study, I was privileged to be advised by [Prof. Boris Khesin](http://www.math.toronto.edu/khesin/) at University of Toronto, and
+During my study, I was privileged to be advised by [Prof. Boris Khesin](http://www.math.toronto.edu/khesin/) at University of Toronto, and
 [Dr. Thibault Bertrand](https://thibaultbertrand.com/) at Imperial College London.

 My interests are mainly in mathematics physics, complex system, and machine learning.
 I am particularly interested in various emergent phenomena and nonlinear dynamics.
-I am also an enthusiast of the philosophy of science/math/physics.
+I am also an enthusiast of the philosophy of science, math, and physics.

-Furthermore, I am deeply concerned about the safety risks posed by the hype, abuse, and dogmatic approaches surrounding machine learning.
+Furthermore, I am deeply concerned about the safety risks posed by the cult, hype, abuse, and dogmatic approaches surrounding machine learning.
+You may want to read more from talks from Geoffrey Hinton and Ilya Sutskever. [(External Paper) Managing extreme AI risks amid rapid progress](https://www.science.org/doi/abs/10.1126/science.adn0117)